nothke/UnityDOTSGotchas/README.md

 You should now have a visible object in game!

-## Creating or destroying Entites from within a JobComponentSystem
+## Creating or destroying Entities from within a JobComponentSystem

 Since entities can only be created/destroyed on the main thread, their construction/destruction must be deferred until the job completes.
 You can issue a command to destroy an entity using an EntityCommandBuffer.
 The EntityCommandBuffer can be obtained from one of the EntityCommandBufferSystems (start typing EntityCommandBufferSystems, and you will get a bunch).
 You can obtain the system from World in OnCreateManager.